 Often referred to as Congress' think tank, CRS provides nonpartisan legal analysis to committees and members of the House and Senate.
 CRS is a legislative branch agency within the Library of Congress.
-CRS does not publish their reports, but some of the reports are available via the resources below.
+As of 2018 CRS makes their reports directly available to the public on their website.
+In addition, some of the reports are available via the resources below.

 Often called the "congressional watchdog," GAO investigates how the federal government spends taxpayer dollars.
 GAO issues reports on government programs and policies, and performs policy analyses.